Restoring our natural environment.

 To us, sustainability means minimising impact and ensuring the long-term health of our natural environment, both within and beyond Ngeringa.

 In the distance, from our farm home, we can still see bare ridge lines, open paddocks and lone remnant gum trees.
 Our property-wide revegetation program will eventually change our landscape significantly.
 Plots of land have been set aside on all three Ngeringa properties for seed planting over future years.

 In the summer of 2007/08, we seeded our first few hundred indigenous plants to small tubes and have done so every year since then, seeding out each species according to natural germination dates.

 The first seedlings planted out in winter 2009 are growing strongly.
 And every winter since, as Trees For Life members, we have planted up to 1500 endemic plants across our properties.
 Another 1000 plants are waiting in pots to be planted this winter.

-We are extremely grateful for the ability to improve the natural capital of our properties with especial thanks to the fabulous organisation that is Trees For Life.
-To find out how you can help revegetation in your local area, contact www.treesforlife.org.au
+We are extremely grateful for the ability to improve the natural capital of our properties with special thanks to the fabulous organisation that is Trees For Life.
+To find out how you can help with revegetation in your local area, contact www.treesforlife.org.au